agoering/spice-pinball/docs/controloutputs.md

 permalink: /docs/controloutputs/
 ---

-Now that we know how to use an awesome new analog input, let's use them to control some outputs!
+Now that we know how to use analog inputs, let's use them to control some outputs!
 Remember the RGB LED we mixed colors on before?
 We only used digital inputs (on and off) to make those colors.
 Remember, you made a table of all the possible colors.
 How many were there?

 Now we have the ability to use analog inputs, which can be any number between 0 and 1023 instead of just 0 and 1.
 We will convert these to analog outputs, which will range from 0 to 255.
 Imagine making a table of possible colors from those 255 options on three inputs!